humburg/reportmd/README.md

 documents and the ability to convert these into a large variety of output formats via [*pandoc*](http://pandoc.org/) combined with the tight integration with [*RStudio*](https://www.rstudio.com/) make this approach easy to use and powerful at the same time.

+RStudio's support for RMarkdown templates and custom document formats has enabled the community to provide templates that are tailored towards specific use cases and integrate well with RStudio.
+The document format provided by *reportMD* was inspired by, and is in part based on, [knitrBootstrap](https://github.com/jimhester/knitrBootstrap).

-While this approach has many strengths, currently available tools used to facilitate this literate programming approach to data analysis still have some shortcomings.
+Unlike currently available tools used to facilitate this literate programming approach to data analysis *reportMD* focuses specifically on complex data analyses that may not be well suited to the monolithic document format typical of RMarkdown.
 Complex analysis are best split into smaller units but are likely to depend on the results of earlier stages of the analysis.
 This R package aims to provide a number of features to support analyses that are split across multiple RMarkdown files with cross-file dependencies